How to Concatenate in Google Sheets (Combine Cell Data)

 Concatenate Google Sheets—Dataset to combine text in Google Sheets using ampersand

 To combine column A and column B (along with a space between them), you can type a simple formula with the CONCATENATE Google Sheets operator.
-This combines the first and the last names.
-Here’s what the formula looks like:
+This combines the first and the last names using the following formula:

 Combined names using the concatenate operator ampersand

 Note that I used a space character between the reference for the first and the last name, as I want these words to be separated by a space character.
-You can use any separator (also called delimiter), such as a comma, hyphen, or semi-colon.
+You can use any separator (delimiter), such as a comma, hyphen, or semi-colon.

-While the ampersand concatenate works great, it is only useful when you have a couple of cells to combine.
-If you have a lot of cells that you need to concatenate in Google Sheets, it’s better to go for the functions option.
+While the ampersand concatenate works great, it is only useful when you combine a couple of cells.
+If you have many cells that you need to concatenate in Google Sheets, a better alternative is to use the functions option, which allows you to customize your functions according to your needs.

 Alternatives To the CONCATENATE Google Sheets Function

-The Google Sheet CONCAT strings work exactly the same as CONCATENATE, except you can only use two text strings instead of three or more.
+The CONCAT strings Google Sheets function works the same as CONCATENATE, except you can only use two text strings instead of three or more.
 The examples below only use two arguments with the CONCAT function.
-CONCAT in Google Sheets is less powerful, I recommend sticking with the CONCATENATE function instead.

 CONCATENATE an Array of Cells with the JOIN Function